At the heart of all great music is a story, and for that matter, a storyteller.

-The stories behind Milwaukee-based Buffalo Gospel begin with its founder Ryan Necci and his early introduction, through his father’s record collection, to country music, John Prine and Townes Van Zandt.
-Growing up in a small, lower middle class farm town, the songs of love and loss and broken blue-collar dreams seeped into him.
-When he started writing his own music over a decade ago, it was inevitable that the timeless quality of Country/Western and Americana arrangements would profoundly inform his art.
+The stories behind Buffalo Gospel begin with its founder, Ryan Necci, and his early introduction, through his family’s record collection, to country music, Prine, Emmylou and Townes.
+Growing up in a small, lower-middle-class farm town, the songs of love and loss and broken blue-collar dreams seeped into him.
+When he started writing his own music over a decade ago, it was inevitable that the timeless quality of those Country/Western and Americana arrangements would profoundly inform his art.